danWatkinson/snapp-vtt/docs/adr/0006-campaigns-sessions-scenes.md

     - `summary`
     - `worldId` – the World this Scene takes place in
     - `entityIds` – array of World Entity IDs (Locations, Creatures, Factions, etc.) referenced in the Scene

+  - **Referential integrity (desired invariants)**
+    - `Session.campaignId` SHOULD refer to an existing Campaign.
+    - `Scene.sessionId` SHOULD refer to an existing Session.
+    - `Scene.worldId` and all `Scene.entityIds` SHOULD refer to existing World / World Entity records in the World service.
+    - These invariants MAY initially be enforced only partially; stricter guarantees (including cross-service validation) can be introduced in a follow-up ADR as requirements tighten.

 - **Service responsibilities**
   - The **World service**: